zanonnicola/llfk/src/pages/en/contact-us/index.md

 ---
-path: "/en/contact-us"
+path: /en/contact-us
-layout: "page-contact"
+layout: page-contact
-date: "2018-04-27"
+date: '2018-04-27'
+lng: en
+color: '#BDE6F6'
-title: "Contact"
+title: Contact
+metaDescription: >-
-metaDescription: "L’Open Lab for Kids is an innovative teaching method based on learning and practicing English through taking part in enriching and creative activities."
+  L’Open Lab for Kids is an innovative teaching method based on learning and practicing English through taking part in enriching and creative activities.
+contentTitle: Contact us
+subTitle: >-
-subTitle: "Enrolment for the next school year has started; don’t hesitate to contact us if you have any questions."
+  Enrolment for the next school year has started; please contact us as soon as possible to sign up to one of our workshops.
-contactBoxTitle: "Our contact details"
+contactBoxTitle: Our contact details
-lng: "en"
-color: "#BDE6F6"
-contentTitle: "Contact us"
 ---

 L’Open Lab for Kids is an innovative teaching method based on learning and practicing English through taking part in enriching and creative activities.